Actipro/WPF-Controls/Documentation/topics/docking/workspace-mdi-features/tabbed-mdi.md

 ## Tab Images

-By default the [DockingWindow](xref:@ActiproUIRoot.Controls.Docking.DockingWindow).[ImageSource](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.ImageSource) image will not appear on document tabs.
+By default, the [DockingWindow](xref:@ActiproUIRoot.Controls.Docking.DockingWindow).[ImageSource](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.ImageSource) image will not appear on document tabs.

 You can force the image to display on the tabs by setting the [TabbedMdiHost](xref:@ActiproUIRoot.Controls.Docking.TabbedMdiHost).[HasTabImages](xref:@ActiproUIRoot.Controls.Docking.TabbedMdiHost.HasTabImages) property to `true`.